 Transit - With service access via 10 transit routes, South Allison Hill is connected to the entire City and the larger region.
-Opportunities exist to promote transit ridership and to enhance the riders experience through upgraded facilities linked with a greater concentration of transitoriented development around key transit stops.
+Opportunities exist to promote transit ridership and to enhance the riders experience through upgraded facilities linked with a greater concentration of transit-oriented development around key transit stops.

 Urban Design/Community Character - Although many properties are in need of care, the architectural character of the neighborhood, including both residential and commercial properties, is distinctive and attractive.
 The overall building form is focused on traditional pedestrianoriented streets.
-Opportunities exist to increase the relationship of buildings towards sidewalks, especially for commercial buildings including Hamilton Health, to make streets more engaged with uses along them and therefore more vibrant and safer.
+Opportunities exist to increase the relationship of buildings towards sidewalks, especially for commercial buildings like Hamilton Health, to make streets more engaged with the uses along them and therefore safer and more vibrant places.

-Public Space/Neighborhood Identity - Opportunities exist to create strategic and signature public spaces, especially surrounded by active commercial buildings and residences, can support civic activities, placemaking, branding, social, recreational, stormwater management, and economic development goals.
-Stormwater Management/Flood Mitigation - The City is moving towards the active integration of green infrastructure into various aspects of infrastructure.
+Public Space/Neighborhood Identity - Opportunities exist to create strategic and signature public spaces, when surrounded by active commercial buildings and residences.
+These spaces can support civic activities, placemaking, branding, social, recreational, stormwater management, and economic development goals.

+Stormwater Management/Flood Mitigation - The City is moving towards the active integration of green infrastructure into various aspects of existing infrastructure.
 Stormwater management techniques can address localized flooding issues and enhance the neighborhood through greening.

 Parking - Limited parking for residents is a consistent complaint.
-Workshop participants suggested that additional convenient, secure parking would add to the desirability of the neighborhood.
+Workshop participants suggested that additional, convenient, and secure parking would add desirability to the neighborhood.
 Since on-street parking is constrained by street width and traffic speed, off-street spaces could be created in underutilized lots throughout the neighborhood.
 Resident-driven management, coordinated planning, and flexible standards (including shared parking arrangements) could address this need.